Snapchat/djinni/README.md

  - Local flags with `@flag` directive
  - DataView for copy free data passing
  - DateRef for copy free data passing with ownership
+ - Bug fixes

 ## Using new features

 ### Injecting code to Djinni calls

-sc-djinni introduced two new switches:
+Two new switches are introduced:

 ```
 --jni-function-prologue-file "path/to/header_file.h"